angaboli/quizCreatorApp/README.md

 # Project : surveyCreator
 =========================

-#### AUTEURS: NGABONZIZA Aimé @angaboli | DOUMBIA Faciqui
+#### AUTEUR: NGABONZIZA Aimé @angaboli

 Description
 ===========
-This web application will be for creating and managing questions and calculating the result at the end of the questionnaire.
+This web application is a system to create questionnaire and managing theme including there questions, then calculate the result at the end of the questionnaire.

 Chronology
 ==========